Ranlot/ab-testing/README.md

 between the success rate observed experimentally and the baseline.
 Namely, if the p-value is less than 0.05, the usual conclusion would be that the experiment is performing significantly better than the baseline.
 One should note that even though p-values continue to play a significant role in the scientific literature, [doubts have started to emerge](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124) recently regarding their trustworthiness especially with regards to the factual conclusions of many research studies.

 The objective of this note is to dig a little deeper and expose one aspect in which p-value interpretation may be more complicated than it would seem at first sight.
-Namely, we will show how finite size effects play may play a very important role forcing us to rethink the validity of the method defined above.
+Namely, we will show how finite size effects may play a very important role forcing us to rethink the validity of the method defined above.

 In order to make some sense, let's consider the ideal situation in which we know the true underlying success rate `p*` of the Bernoulli trials.
 Picking any `p* > p0` guarantees that the experimental observation